Karna98/GSoC-2020-Report/README.md

       - *Issue/s:*

-         Setting up role based access.
+         To set up role-based access.

       - *Solution:*

-         User are assigned different roles according to which respectively functionality can be accessed.
-Since the access was too granular, the efficient method was to check if the requested fuctionality can be accessed based on roles assigned to user.
+         User is assigned different roles according to which functionality can be accessed.
+Since the access was too granular, the efficient method was to check if the requested functionality can be accessed based on roles assigned to the user.

             Psudo Code: